UstadMobile/UstadMobile/app-android/README.md

 ### To test

+Network tests require bluetooth and wifi hardware with a running test slave server to communicate with.
+If bluetooth or wifi are disabled tests requiring that functionality will not run on Android.

 To test network functionality two devices are required.
 One to run the tests and a second "slave" device that is communicated with.